Facs

 Transcript

 [404] LECTURE XXXII, March 6, 1956 Now here are two interesting questions.
-I will try to answer them: QN: If a cannot be defended on the object-subject level of reality, can there be such a being as apologetics?
-PT: Now the word "b" can have many meanings, and most Neo-Orthodox c are very suspicious of ANY kind of apologetics.
+I will try to answer them: QN: If religion cannot be defended on the object-subject level of reality, can there be such a being as apologetics?
+PT: Now the word ''a'' can have many b, and most Neo-Orthodox c are very suspicious of ANY kind of apologetics.
 I personally would say it depends on the APOLOGETICS.

 The word in itself is the highest possible word in theology--a biblical word, and a church-historical word.
 It means: answering.
 And if a Christian is not able to answer, then he shouldn’t try to make a theology.
 That is the one answer to it.
 But now the next question is what KIND of apologetics?
 There the answer is: NOT an apologetic which tries to derive, out of the subject-object structure of reality, the existence of d, or immortality, or other things--this kind of apologetics is not only impossible but it is even an a priori negation of the idea of God, whatever the outcome of such arguments is.
 The analysis of reality can only lead to the QUESTION of God--which MEANS VERY MUCH because there is no question without a preceding answer; but it certainly does NOT mean a rational deduction of God out of the world of the finite in which subject-object structure prevails.

-So the only kind of e which is possible seems to me the development of the question and to point out that the answers involved in the Christian tradition are REAL ANSWERS to REAL QUESTIONS.
-And this apologetic is nothing else than f.
+So the only kind of e which is possible seems to me the development of the question and to point out that the answers involved in the Christian f are REAL ANSWERS to REAL QUESTIONS.
+And this apologetic is nothing else than g.
 Now this was the one [question].
-The next question is a little bit too long, but I will try to do it: QN (P.H.John): In his recent book, Icon and Idea, Sir g Read says that the history of h and the i of ideas have hitherto been considered as independent aspects of human development, and priority was given to ideas.
+The next question is a little bit too long, but I will try to do it: QN (P.H.John): In his recent book, Icon and Idea, Sir h Read says that the history of i and the j of ideas have hitherto been considered as independent aspects of human development, and priority was given to ideas.
 But he says that in reality the plastic image--or icon--always precedes

 Register